-Policy brief (10%): In week 11 we will debate the merits of foreign aid in class.
+Policy brief (10%): In week 12 we will debate the merits of foreign aid in class.
 The proposition is the following: "Development aid from wealthy nations to poorer nations should be significantly increased so as to ultimately improve conditions for the world's poor."
 [Last name A-L argues affirmative.
 Last Name M-Z argues negative.]
 Along with the in-class debate preparation, you will prepare a policy brief paper (500-750 words) on the question: "What, if any, are the merits of giving foreign aid for international development?"
-Due date: March 29.
+Due date: Apr 4

 Final project (30%): We will address a number of issues in this course.
 The final project is an opportunity to not only dig more deeply into one of those issues but struggle with the question, "how do we respond?"
 For this project, students will select an issue, which can include a topic from their own life experience or fieldwork, that deals with a particular aspect of development and 1) write an analysis of this topic based on the various themes, concepts and readings covered in class, 2) decide on a plan for actively addressing that issue in some public way, and then 3) actually fulfill that plan before the semester ends.
 Your final paper will include your analysis, a discussion of your plan, and a reflection on your action-why it feels important to you, what you did about it, and how your actions affected you.
-Students are expected to submit a proposal including an abstract, outline, and bibliography by March 15.
+Students are expected to submit a project proposal early in the semester and a progress report after spring break.
 Additionally, students will give a presentation on their project during the final class period.
 This in-class sharing is to provide an opportunity for group reflection and analysis of the various life experiences individuals have in the fields of Global Development and Peacebuilding.
-Due date: April 30.
+Due date: Apr 29 how it relates to global development, and why it ET. matters to you.
+Progress report: including an abstract, outline, Week 9, Monday, March 14 at 11:59 p.m.
+ET. and bibliography.
+Final project paper.
+Week 15, Friday, April 29 at 11:59 p.m.
+ET.
+Final project presentations.
+Week 16, Monday, May 2 (in class).